leonitousconforti/leonitousconforti/README.md

 leonitousconforti/leonitousconforti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+5/20/2025 My house burned down last week (thankfully no one was injured) but I'm still trying to restore backups for my infra. 🏠🔥🧑‍🚒🚒 => 🏚️ => 🖥️❌🛜